eguven/mobai/docs/data_types.md

 ## Tower / Fort

 An immobile, building type unit.

-Building type units **will not have a path and can not target ``GameTiles`` (eg. position)**.
-Such action requests will result in no action taken for the respective turn.
-See Rules and Concepts document for further information.
+Has no `path` attribute.
+See Rules and Concepts document for further details.

-Apart from this exception, their data is identical to that of a ``Soldier``, and ``Forts`` are simply stronger towers.
+Forts are simply stronger towers and they spawn units (might change).

 ## GameTile